Oric-Software-Development-Kit/Keyboard-FullMatrix/README.md

 This code is not trying to be a complete recreation of the system ROM; which means...
 - It does not support things like auto-repeat when a key is pressed
 - It does not do nice KLICK and KLOCK sounds when you press keys
-- It does not separate the normal keys (A, B, 1, ?, ...) and the dead keys (SHIFT, CONTROL, ...)

 # Authors
 This code is the result of a cooperation between multiple people.